Building Bridges: Niner engineers support a community’s recovery

 In the Blue Ridge Mountain town of Lansing, North Carolina, a 10-foot wall of water surged through downtown in September 2024 when the banks of Big Horse Creek overflowed, destroying nearly every business on the main street.
 Beyond town, hundreds of Ashe County residents were cut off from food, essential supplies and medical care as the bridges that connected their homes to county roads and highways washed away.
 Over the past year, the paths of three Niner engineers — a determined alumna, a dedicated researcher and a motivated student — have converged, each working alongside family and friends, colleagues and classmates, to help rebuild the bridges of Ashe County.

-Charlotte alumna Emily Bridges stands on bridge railing
+Charlotte alumna Emily Bridges stands on a bridge surrounded by colorful flowers, enjoying a sunny day outdoors.

 Emily Davis ‘12